Scandinavian Interior Design Ideas In Singapore You Can Use (2022)

 Consider the living room design.
 It features rich brown shades in the wooden fixtures, sofas, curtains, and table.
 Besides that, all these elements are enhanced by the strategic placement of indirect and accent lighting.
 The walls and flooring are of a lighter shade to contrast against the darker elements of the room, where wooden tones and raw textures in the TV feature wall go in line with the overall earthy theme of the home.

 The kitchen also features wooden cabinets and counters which are contrasted with white countertops.
 Again, accent lighting and spotlights help to enhance every element along with adding a dramatic effect to the space.
 The floors are also light coloured in perfect balance with the other darker elements.

 Another important feature of this design is that every room opens freely and connects with the other spaces of the house.
 The living area opens in the dining area which connects freely with the kitchen.
 The living area flows freely into the bedroom with frosted glass partitions instead of traditional doors.
 Recessed lighting in the bedroom again gives it a modern effect and does not make it look congested even though the room is quite small.

 The bathroom in this HDB flat is also unique which features a separate toilet area and a stand-alone washing area.
 The washing area is kept simple with a washbasin and a wooden cabinet underneath.
 However, the accent lighting behind the round mirror and around the washbasin makes it look so modern and chic.

 These different forms of modern lighting and the use of dark, earthly tones make one wonder how much you can do and achieve in a small space.
-This combination makes the space modern yet comfortable.
-The earthly tones help one stay calm and focussed whereas the modern lighting adds just the spark of liveliness and hope that one requires.
+This combination makes the interior design modern yet comfortable.
+The earthly tones help one stay calm and focused whereas the modern lighting adds just the spark of liveliness and hope that one requires.